IntrinsicNeRF: Learning Intrinsic Neural Radiance Fields for Editable Novel View Synthesis: Experiments

 \subsection{Ablation Studies}

-We ablate combinations of three components of our methods that primarily affect the intrinsic decomposition quality.
+We perform ablation studies to analyze three components of our method that primarily affect the intrinsic decomposition quality.
 The baseline method is the NeRF~\cite{mildenhall2020nerf} variant with intrinsic neural radiance fields, using the proposed distance-aware point sampling policy.
-Tab.~\ref{tab:quantitative object} show that the introduction of the intrinsic prior and iterative clustering leads to more accurate reflectance estimation, with a slight decrease in the accuracy of the novel view synthesis.
+Tab.~\ref{tab:quantitative object} shows that the introduction of the intrinsic prior and iterative clustering leads to more accurate reflectance estimation, with a slight decrease in the accuracy of the novel view synthesis.
 Fig.~\ref{fig: Quality Results on Blender Dataset} show that the reflectance estimated by the baseline method is more stochastic and unstable.
 While adding the intrinsic prior, the network output is plausible.
-The adaptive reflectance iterative clustering method can make the reflectance regions of the same material cluster together but may lose some distinguishable boundaries in Replica Scene.
-Whereas hierarchical clustering method can retain the boundaries and still yields more plausible results, shown in Fig.~\ref{fig: Comparisons with Previous work on Replica Scene}.
+The adaptive reflectance iterative clustering method can make the reflectance regions of the same material cluster together.
+The average results of the Blender Object dataset in Tab.~\ref{tab:ablation} show the effectiveness of our method and the necessity of each loss.
+However, reflectance clustering may lose some distinguishable boundaries in room-scale scenes such as Replica Scene, for complex and similar reflectance may be clustered incorrectly.
+Whereas the hierarchical clustering method with semantic constraints can retain the boundaries and still yields more plausible results, as shown in Fig.~\ref{fig: Comparisons with Previous work on Replica Scene}.
+See more qualitative comparison results of IntrinsicNeRF variants in different scenarios in the supplementary material.